DarrenLackie/week3_weekend_hw/brief.md

 ## Advanced Extensions

-* Give the user the ability to update whether a book is checked in or out.
+DONE* Give the user the ability to update whether a book is checked in or out.
     * Because we can't use the `PUT` HTTP method you will need to use a form to send a `POST` route to `/books/<index>`.
 This form should use a checkbox or radio buttons to update the checked out status.
 * Create a route that displays books of a certain genre using the route`/books/genre/<genre>`.
 * Anything else you can think of.